lifelike-and-believable/livekit-ffi-ue/docs/ADAPTING_TO_OTHER_PLUGIN.md

 ## 2) Place files into your plugin

-In your other plugin, create a ThirdParty layout compatible with Unreal ModuleRules:
+In your other plugin, create a ThirdParty layout under your module directory for straightforward paths:

 ```
 YourPlugin/
   Source/
     YourPlugin/
       YourPlugin.Build.cs
       ThirdParty/
         livekit_ffi/
           include/                # copy SDK include/*
-        lib/Win64/Release/      # copy SDK lib/Win64/Release/*
+          lib/Win64/Release/      # copy SDK lib/Win64/Release/livekit_ffi.dll.lib
-  Binaries/
-    Win64/
-      livekit_ffi.dll           # copy SDK bin/livekit_ffi.dll
+          bin/Win64/Release/      # copy SDK bin/{livekit_ffi.dll, livekit_ffi.pdb}
 ```

 Notes:
 - Keep the folder names as shown for predictable paths in the Build.cs example below.
-- Ship `livekit_ffi.dll` in `Binaries/Win64` so the editor/game can load it at runtime.
+- The DLL will be staged from `ThirdParty/.../bin/Win64/Release` at build time; no need to place it in `Binaries/Win64` manually.

-Shortcut: If you grabbed the `livekit-ffi-plugin-windows-x64` CI artifact, you can drop its contents directly into your plugin root to create `ThirdParty/livekit_ffi/...` and `Binaries/Win64/`.
+Shortcut: If you grabbed the `livekit-ffi-plugin-windows-x64` CI artifact, drop its `ThirdParty/livekit_ffi` folder under your module directory (`Source/YourPlugin/ThirdParty/`).
+The plugin artifact intentionally omits the static `livekit_ffi.lib`.

 ## 3) Configure YourPlugin.Build.cs